-Anyone acquainted with Lissa knows she is a big animal lover.
-You’ll find multiple dogs, cats and horses at her mountain ranch outside Guffey.
+Anyone acquainted with Lissa Hanner knows she is a big animal lover.
+You'll find multiple dogs, cats and horses at her mountain ranch outside Guffey.
 She also fosters dogs for All Breed Rescue in Colorado Springs, and through them, she has gotten to know some of the people at the Humane Society of the Pikes Peak Region in the same city.
-(Lissa shown at right with her current rescue, Lucky.)

 The Humane Society of the Pikes Peak Region is one of 50 shelters competing in the ASPCA Rachel Ray Challenge for up to $100,000 in grant money.
 "Take Me Home" is going to be used by the Humane Society of the Pikes Peak Region in a campaign to boost adoptions during the competition period that runs from June 1 through Aug.
 31, 2014.

 Lissa is coordinating her efforts with Marsha Wayman, Grants and Corporate Relations Manager for the organization.
 Wayman is planning to have a video shot for "Take Me Home" as part of the campaign.

 "Take Me Home" will also be available for digital download on iTunes and other digital music services with all proceeds going to benefit the Humane Society of the Pikes Peak Region.

 For more information about the Humane Society of the Pikes Peak Region and the ASPCA Rachel Ray Challenge, visit http://www.hsppr.org.

 Singer-songwriter Lissa Hanner stopped by KLVZ in Denver yesterday to appear on Corner Cafe, the program dedicated …